AbhiXverse/Solidity-journey/Ethereum 101 - Day 01.md

     - If a contract runs out of gas, it stops
     - This prevents contracts from running forever and keeps Ethereum safe and efficient

-- DApps (Decentralized Applications) shifts from Web 2.0, where apps runs on decentralized peer-to-peer networks for computing, storage and messaging
+- DApps (Decentralized Applications) shifts from Web 2.0, apps are controlled by a central authority , to Web 3.0, where apps runs on decentralized peer-to-peer networks for computing, storage and messaging

+How Ethereum Powers Web3